-Having faulty water pipes can cause a lot of headaches, especially if it results in massive basement plumbing, or worse a $13,000 repair bill.
-Far horrible things can happen, though, like the incident Jerome Lessard reported for Trentonian back in August 2010:
+Having faulty water pipes can cause a lot of headaches.
+This is especially true if it results in massive basement plumbing, or worse a $13,000 repair bill.
+Keep in mind that far horrible things can happen. though, Things like the incident Jerome Lessard reported for Trentonian back in August 2010:

-A few weeks ago, one of the two pumps at the Upper Dumbell Lake broke, reducing the amount of fresh water available for civilians and troops stationed at Canadian Forces Station (CFS) Alert.
+A few weeks ago, one of the two pumps at Upper Dumbell Lake broke.
+This caused a reduced amount of fresh water available for civilians and troops stationed at the Canadian Forces Station (CFS).

 Military divers were called to Alert for three weeks to help fix the pump.

-People should stop worrying that similar things can happen to them as residential plumbing systems are far less complicated than the one they use in the Arctic area.
-When it comes to emergencies like blocked drainage or water pipe leakage, however, Canadians can be assured that their trusted Saskatoon plumber company will deliver the same kind of service as the elite team of military men did for the busted water pumps at CFS Alert.
+People should stop worrying that similar things can happen to them.
+Residential plumbing systems are far less complicated than the ones they use in the Arctic area.
+When it comes to emergencies like blocked drainage or water pipe leakage, Canadians can be assured that their trusted Saskatoon plumber company will reliably deliver the same kind of service as the elite team of military men did for the busted water pumps at CFS Alert.

-Canadians can think of plumbers as soldiers trained to battle the toughest of pipes and water system adversaries there is.
-Little do people know that plumbers, before getting their licenses, undergo a heavy 4-year apprenticeship from master plumbers, who can be considered as their drill sergeant, from whom they learn the ropes of the business.
-At the same time apprentice plumbers take classroom instruction in skills, like reading blue prints, and must pass an exam to obtain their license.
+Canadians can think of plumbers as soldiers trained to battle the toughest of pipes and water system adversaries there are.
+Little do people know that plumbers, before getting their licenses, undergo a heavy 4-year apprenticeship.
+They learn from master plumbers, who can be considered their drill sergeants, from whom they learn the ropes of the business.
+At the same time, apprentice plumbers take classroom instruction in skills, like reading blueprints, and must pass an exam to obtain their license.

-Saskatoon plumbing service providers make sure that every plumber carrying their name have the correct industry knowledge and are equipped with the right tools to get the job done.
-Companies, such as Perfection Plumbing & Drain Cleaning Ltd., do not let their plumbers go into war without the necessary set of artilleries, including pliers, basin and pipe wrench, and compression sleeve puller, among others.
-They also make sure that their uniformed men would get to their place of assignments on time to get the job done in the quickest and most effective way possible.
+Saskatoon plumbing service providers make sure that every plumber carrying their name has the correct industry knowledge.
+They also need to be equipped with the right tools to get the job done.
+Companies, such as Perfection Plumbing & Drain Cleaning Ltd., do not let their plumbers go into the field without the necessary set of artilleries.
+These include pliers, basin wrenches, pipe wrenches, and compression sleeve pullers, among others.
+They also make sure that their uniformed men would get to their place of assignment on time.
+Most importantly to get the job done in the quickest and most effective way possible.

-(Source: Broken pump provides unique opportunity for military divers, Jerome Lessard, August 26, 2010)
+Broken pump provides a unique opportunity for military divers, Jerome Lessard, August 26, 2010